SAP/fundamental-styles/docs/pages/components/time.md

 Multiple instances can be used in the `time-picker` to choose hours, minutes, seconds and period of the day.
 It will be rare to see this component used alone.

+> Looking for Time Picker?
+From a style perspective, a time-picker is simply a composition of our existing time, input group and popover, but contains no new styles of its own.
+Therefore, we consider it a pattern.
+[See the time picker pattern here]({{site.baseurl}}/patterns/time-picker).

 <br>

 ## With Values